gvwilson/sensibleadventures/cloudherd/new.md

 "You *wouldn't*," Noxy gasped.

 "You're right," Kulbinder rumbled.
-"He wouldn't.
+"We wouldn't.
 But the commander will, and Sergeant Dorbu and the rest of the men will help him.
-They'll tell themselves they have to, or that it's an empty threat because you'll never make them follow through on it, or that orders are orders, and they'll do it."
-His tail twitched.
-"It's what you humans always do.
+They'll tell themselves they have to, or that it's an empty threat because you'll never make them follow through on it, or that orders are orders, and they'll do it.
+It's what you humans always do.
 You make up a story, then tell yourselves you have to do something because that's what the story says."

-Noxy's jaw set.
-"I have to tell my *anna*."

-Before Thokmay could reply, the tiger said, "Sh!"
-A moment later Noxy heard footsteps, then voices.
-The two soldiers she had seen at the privies were returning.
+Sudden rage boiled up inside Noxy.
+"I'm going to tell my *anna*, and you can't stop me," she snarled.
+Head held high, she stepped around the tiger and strode toward the square with stiff, angry steps.

+She was barely past the tanning shed when Little Gas came running toward her.
+"Noxy!
+Noxy!" he shouted.
+"Come quick!
+It's Grappa!"

+"What's happened?"
+Noxy demanded, seizing him by the shoulders.

+"The soldiers!"
+Little Gas said.
+"They 'rested Grappa!"

+Noxy opened her mouth to ask what for, but a deep *doom doom* cut her off.
+She and Little Gas looked at each other wide-eyed.  *Doom doom*, pause.  *Doom doom*, pause.
+Stale's home drum was signalling disaster for the second time in three days.

+She looked back at Thokmay and Kulbinder.
+"Well, what are you waiting for?" she snapped.
+"Come on!"